NiJen/dotfiler/README.md

 1. Clone this project somewhere like `$HOME/.dotfiles` and add `$HOME/.dotfiles/bin` into your `PATH`.
 2. Then clone some config files into the `$HOME/.dotfiles` .
-3. Run `dot update` to make all necessary symlinks.
+3. Run `dotfiler update` to make all necessary symlinks.
 4. Have a profit!

 How does it work
 ----------------

 From user's point of view — very simple.
-You just create a separate subdirectories, called "environments", put configs there and run `dot update`.
+You just create a separate subdirectories, called "environments", put configs there and run `dotfiler update`.
 Dotfiler will make all necessary symlinks automagickally. **What makes dotfiler better, than other solutions?** It's ability to merge files from different environments into one target dir.
 I'll give you example for a better understanding.

 Suppose, you have a `~/.zshrc` which sources all configs from `~/.zsh/`.
 And you want to separate every-day configs from the configs only needed on machines at your daily-job.
 In most config managers you will end upwith two separate repositories sharing part of zsh config.
 But dotfiler allows you to make a much clever thing — to separate zsh (actually any other configs too, if they may understand `include` instruction) into the different environments.